garrandall/popular-music-data/tracks/don-t-be-afraid-aaron-hall.md

 Deep down, feel so lucky girl to have you in my arms But now its time to go baby, need for an alarm
-Go to sleep my baby, like i said everythings alright Rest your head on my tattooed my chest
+Go to sleep my baby, like I said everythings alright Rest your head on my tattooed my chest
 I know it feels real good
 Oohwee baby, no need to be afraid